kauedesousa/kauedesousa/README.md

 - User-centred target product profiles (TPP) in plant breeding using citizen science data
 - On-farm trial protocols to better capture heterogenous management practices in farmer fields
 - Agroclimatic thresholds on crop physiological stages
+- Better ways to provide feedback to participants in citizen science experiments
 - And more...

 <br/><br/>